-The Arkona Basin monitoring station (AB) described in this chapter is located almost 20 nm northeast of Cape Arkona /Rügen island at 46 m water depth.
+The Arkona Basin monitoring station (AB) described in this chapter is located almost 20 nm northeast of Arkona at 46 m water depth.
 The monitoring station in the Arkona Basin supplied complete records during the year 2021.
-As described in chapter 3.2, the optode-based oxygen measurements at the monitoring station were corrected by Winkler oxygen measurements, using water samples collected and analysed during the regular MARNET maintenance cruises.
+As described in chapter 3.2, the optode-based oxygen measurements at the monitoring station were corrected with the help of the Winkler method, using water samples collected and analysed during the regular MARNET maintenance cruises.
 Due to some ongoing data synchronisation issues, oxygen and salinity data for November and December are still missing.